arjunattam/playwright-azure-functions/README.md

 This example currently requires a Linux premium plan on Azure Functions.

+The scripts returns a screenshot of a domain of your choice.

 ### Run locally

 * Clone the repo and run `npm install`